silverbulletmd/silverbullet/website/Objects.md

 * Give me a list of items tagged with `#quote`
 * Give me a list of not-completed tasks that reference the current page

-By design, the truth remains in the markdown: all data indexed into objects will have a representation in markdown text as well.
-The index can be flushed at any time and be rebuilt from markdown files.
+By design, the truth remains in the markdown: all data indexed as objects will have a representation in markdown text as well.
+The index can be flushed at any time and be rebuilt from its source markdown files kept in your space.

 # Object representation
 Every object has a set of [[Attributes]].